spettersson/splunk4patientprivacy/data_guide.md

 ## **Normalization of Data**
 By now, you’ve likely realized that getting data into Splunk is easy because you don’t need to do the work of defining a schema upfront (known as schema-on-write).
-You simply index a log entries as events in its nearly original format with minimal configuration.
+You simply index all log entries as events in their nearly original format with minimal configuration.

 Splunk dynamically applies a schema when events are searched - a concept known as **schema-on-read**.
 This means that Splunk automatically extracts fields from events using standardized field names (and in some cases, field values), effectively **normalizing the data**.
 As a result, filtering and correlating events from multiple vendors and systems becomes seamless.